dotnet/AspNetCore.Docs/aspnetcore/fundamentals/portable-object-localization.md

 ### Contextualizing strings

 Applications often contain the same strings to be translated in several places, while requiring the flexibility to define different translations.
-A PO files supports the notion of a **context** that can be used to categorize the string being represented.
+A PO file supports the notion of a *context*, which can be used to categorize the string being represented.

-The Portable Object localization services can use the name of the full class name or view name that is used when translating a string.
+The PO localization services can use the name of the full class or the view that is used when translating a string.
 This is accomplished by setting the value on the `msgctx` entry.

-Taking the previous example, the entry could have been written as is:
+Taking the previous example, the entry could have been written as:

 *fr.po*